 Our quarterly and annual operating results have fluctuated in the past and we expect our future operating results to fluctuate due to a variety of factors, many of which are beyond our control.
 In particular, we offer our customers a choice of three different pricing options: a percentage of spend option, a subscription option and a fixed cost per mille ("CPM") pricing option.
 We also offer our customers the ability to use our services to aid them in data management, media execution and advanced reporting.
 Our revenue and revenue ex-TAC vary across these different pricing and service options, and therefore our results may vary based on the mix of pricing and service options chosen by customers in any given period.
 The varying nature of our pricing mix between periods therefore may make it more difficult for us to forecast our future operating results.
-Further, variation in our pricing mix may make it more difficult for us to forecast our future operating results.
-Further, variation in our pricing mix may make it more difficult for us to forecast our future operating results.
-Further, variation in our pricing mix may make it more difficult for us to forecast our future operating results.
 Further, variation in our pricing mix may make it more difficult to make comparisons between prior, current and future periods.
 Period-to-period comparisons of our operating results should not be relied upon as an indication of our future performance.
 Fluctuations in our operating results could cause our performance to fall below the expectations of securities analysts and investors, and adversely affect the price of our Class A common stock.
 Because our business is changing and evolving rapidly, and the macroeconomic environment continues to evolve as a result of the COVID-19 pandemic, our historical operating results may not be necessarily indicative of our future operating results.
-It is also difficult to predict the impact of a post-pandemic recovery on our business and operating results to fluctuate include the following:
+It is also difficult to predict the impact of a post-pandemic recovery on our business and operating results.
+In addition to changes in terms of mix of our different pricing options, factors that may cause our operating results to fluctuate include the following:

-- changes in demand for our platform, including those related to the seasonal nature of our customers' spending on digital advertising campaigns; - changes in our pricing policies, the pricing policies of our competitors and the pricing or availability of inventory, data or other thirdparty services;
+- changes in demand for our platform, including those related to the seasonal nature of our customers' spending on digital advertising campaigns; - changes in our pricing policies, the pricing policies of our competitors and the pricing or availability of inventory, data or other third-party services;

-- changes in our customer base and platform offerings; - the addition or loss of advertising agencies and marketers as customers; - · changes in advertising budget allocations, agency affiliations or marketing strategies; - changes to our channel mix (including, for example, changes in demand for connected TV); - changes and uncertainty in the regulatory and business environment for us or customers (for example, when Apple or Google change policies for their browsers and operating systems); - changes in the economic prospects of marketers or the economy generally (due to COVID-19, or otherwise), which could alter marketers' spending priorities, or could increase the time or costs required to complete advertising inventory sales; - changes in the availability of advertising inventory or in the cost of reaching end consumers through digital advertising; - disruptions or outages on our platform; - the introduction of new technologies or offerings by our competitors; - changes in our capital expenditures as we acquire the hardware, equipment and other assets required to support our business; - timing differences between our payments for advertising inventory and our collection of related advertising revenue; - the length and unpredictability of our sales cycle; - · costs related to acquisitions of businesses or technologies, or employee recruiting; and - · shifting views and behaviors of consumers concerning use of data.
+- · changes in our customer base and platform offerings; - the addition or loss of advertising agencies and marketers as customers; - changes in advertising budget allocations, agency affiliations or marketing strategies; - changes to our channel mix (including, for example, changes in demand for connected TV); - changes and uncertainty in the regulatory and business environment for us or customers (for example, when Apple or Google change policies for their browsers and operating systems); - changes in the economic prospects of marketers or the economy generally (due to COVID-19, or otherwise), which could alter marketers' spending priorities, or could increase the time or costs required to complete advertising inventory sales; - changes in the availability of advertising inventory or in the cost of reaching end consumers through digital advertising; - disruptions or outages on our platform; - the introduction of new technologies or offerings by our competitors; - · changes in our capital expenditures as we acquire the hardware, equipment and other assets required to support our business; - timing differences between our payments for advertising inventory and our collection of related advertising revenue; - the length and unpredictability of our sales cycle; - · costs related to acquisitions of businesses or technologies, or employee recruiting; and - shifting views and behaviors of consumers concerning use of data.